-- 37 Street right-of-way intersections and edge of pavement intersections shall be rounded by radii - 38 of 25 feet minimum.
-The minimum radius of proposed access roads to the new subdivisions - 39 shall be 25 feet if raised curb is used along the entire length of the curve, and the minimum of - 40 35 feet radius shall be used if ribbon curb, or no curb is used in the County right-of-way. - Transition from the layback (Type B) curb to the ribbon curb shall be constructed in - 42 accordance with the County's approved detail.
+The minimum radius of proposed access roads to the new development shall be 25 feet if raised curb is used along the entire length of the curve, and the minimum of 35 feet radius shall be used if ribbon curb, or no curb is used in the County right-of-way.
+Transition from the raised curb to the ribbon curb shall be constructed in accordance with the County's approved detail.

-(c) Sight distance at intersections
+13 (c) Sight distance at intersections

-1 Intersections should be designed to provide site distance considerations in accordance with
+14 Intersections should be designed to provide site distance considerations in accordance with 15 FDOT standards.

-2 FDOT standards.

-(d) Sight triangle requirements
+16 (d) Sight triangle requirements

-4 At a minimum, a site triangle shall be provided 35' from edge of pavement to 35' edge of
+17 At a minimum, a site triangle shall be provided 35' from edge of pavement to 35' edge of

-5 proposed road or driveway.
+18 proposed road or driveway.

-2-1.4 Slopes
+19 2-1.4 Slopes